thomasaarholt/prism-em.github.io/tutorial.md

 ### 3 - Export coordinates in .xyz format for `Prismatic`.

 `Prismatic` uses the same .xyz input format as `computem`.
 As in most .xyz files, the first two rows are reserved for comments and each following row contains "space-separated" values.
 The first row can be set to anything, typically it is used for a descriptive title of the simulation cell.
-We will use the second row to list the three values specified above as "cellDim" which represent the size of the simulatin cell in Angstroms.
+We will use the second row to list the three values specified above as "cellDim" which represent the size of the simulation cell in Angstroms.
 All following rows consist of columns containing six values:

 1. atomic number
 2. x